ashleybridges01/sudoku_term_app/README.md

 -	On successful completion of the board, (all squares correct), a “You win!” message is displayed.
 -	Allow user to quit out of the application if required
 -	Error handling of user input, (e.g. cannot select a tile out of grid range, cannot input a number larger than 9).
+-	Help methods

 1)	The sudoku game presents a board to the via printing to the terminal.
 The board allows for user input via a key.
 An input of A1 will change the top left hand most corner of the board.
 Boards are chosen on application start-up menu via a dropdown selection.
 Users can select a number from 1-9 to input in the grid sections.

+If required, the user can quit the application by pressing “q” when prompted.

+2)	Error methods to assist with user input.
+Game selection only displays via a dropdown box for user selection and to limit user input errors,

+Once game is started if a wrong input is given, e.g. j8, an “invalid input” message is displayed, and the user is prompted to try again.

+Input values to the grid are limited to 1-9 in order to disallow negative numbers or numbers > 9 in line with sudoku rules.